Boomers Have a Retirement Problem: Boomerang Kids

 “Providing financial support to anyone, but especially to an adult child, can have tremendous consequences for retirement and estate planning,” said Chris Brown, a principal at Hearts & Wallets, in a statement.
 “Financial services firms would be wise to examine their client bases for this trait and adjust product and service offerings to meet the needs of the nearly million Boomer households.”

-Boomerang Kids Are Causing Financial Anxiety
+Boomerang Kids May Create Financial Anxiety

 Parents of these kids are 25% more likely to have heightened financial anxiety than their peers, according to the Hearts & Wallets’ survey, likely caused by financially supporting themselves and their children, while simultaneously trying to build up their retirement nest egg.